Local Police Departments Are Building Their Own DNA Databases

 Actually, it should be "Dozens of police departments around the U.S. are amassing their own DNA databases to track everyone stupid enough not to say "get a warrant."

-Bureaucrats with Guns (Score:2)
+Bureaucrats with Guns (Score:3)

 There are people in the United States who hate the government but love the police.
 Never really understood that.